 Can you solve these real Jeopardy! clues about the '70s?

-As of October 2024, "Jeopardy!" has been stumping contestants and audiences alike with over 536,000 clues over the course of its 60-year run.
+As of late November 2024, "Jeopardy!" has been stumping contestants and audiences alike with more than 538,000 clues over the course of its 60-year run.
 Categories have spanned the imagination, with "Before and After" reigning as the most-used category in "Jeopardy!" history, and "What is China" as the top answer.

 Stacker compiled a list of 50 clues about the 1970s, using the J!
 Archive.
 Ken Jennings, who won the "Jeopardy!
 Greatest" title and took over as host after Alex Trebek's death in November 2020, used the J!
 Archive to brush up on his skills before dominating the All-Star Tournament in 2019.
 The site also reportedly helped IBM's Watson computer beat the show's all-time leading money winner Brad Rutter in 2011.